-Much Reserves-related audio content is currently available at the Online Music Reserves page, to which you may refer your students or link to from your Courseworks pages.
-For information on digitizing audio and/or video, or on publishing materials on the web through Courseworks via CCNMTL (Columbia Center for New Media Teaching and Learning), see the CCNMTL publishing guide or contact the CCNMTL staff.
-If you have questions about presenting audio or other media content through the Music & Arts Library web pages, please contact email@example.com.
+Some Reserves-related audio content is currently available at the Online Music Reserves page, to which you may refer your students or link to from your Courseworks pages.
+If you have questions about presenting audio or other media content through the Music & Arts Library web pages, please contact firstname.lastname@example.org.

 Music Course Reserves staff contacts

-Eli Lara is the primary contact in the Music & Arts Library for Reserves-related questions.
-You can reach her directly by email at firstname.lastname@example.org, or by phone at 854-8523.
-We suggest that you send reserve-related questions to email@example.com, because that address is monitored by all Music & Arts Library staff and may help expedite your request if any particular staff person is out of the office.
+Emily Lavins is the primary contact in the Music & Arts Library for Reserves-related questions.
+You can reach her directly by email at email@example.com, or by phone at 854-8523.
+However, we recommend that you send reserve-related questions to firstname.lastname@example.org, because that address is monitored by all Music & Arts Library staff and may help expedite your request if any particular staff person is out of the office.

 Music Course Reserves Guidelines in detail